lara-zeus/wind/docs/thems.md

 weight: 20
 ---

-## tailwind config
+## Tailwind config

 ### for filament
-we only have small classes used in `LetterResource`, add to your tailwind config `content`
+We only have small classes used in `LetterResource`, add to your tailwind config `content`

 ```
 './vendor/lara-zeus/wind/src/Filament/Resources/LetterResource.php',
 ```

-### for the frontend
+### For the frontend
-if you have custom theme you should add the blade files:
+If you have a custom theme you should add the blade files:

 ```
 './vendor/lara-zeus/wind/resources/views/themes/**/*.blade.php',